Eltrombopag

 Eltrombopag, sold under the brand name Promacta among others, is a medication used to treat thrombocytopenia (abnormally low platelet counts) and severe aplastic anemia.
 Eltrombopag is sold under the brand name Revolade outside the US and is marketed by Novartis.
 It is a thrombopoietin receptor agonist.
 It is taken by mouth.

 Eltrombopag was discovered as a result of research collaboration between GlaxoSmithKline and Ligand Pharmaceuticals and is transferred to Novartis Pharmaceuticals.

+Eltrombopag was approved for medical use in the US in November 2008, and authorized in the European Union in March 2010.

 Medical uses

-Eltrombopag was initially approved by the U.S. Food and Drug Administration (FDA) on 20 November 2008, for the treatment of thrombocytopenia in people with chronic immune (idiopathic) thrombocytopenic purpura who have had an insufficient response to corticosteroids, immunoglobulin therapy, or splenectomy.

-On 24 August 2015, the FDA approved eltrombopag (Promacta for oral suspension) for the treatment of thrombocytopenia in children one year and older with idiopathic thrombocytopenia who have had an insufficient response to corticosteroids, immunoglobulins, or splenectomy.
+Eltrombopag is indicated for the treatment of thrombocytopenia in people with persistent or chronic immune thrombocytopenia who have had an insufficient response to corticosteroids, immunoglobulins, or splenectomy; for the treatment of thrombocytopenia in people with chronic hepatitis C to allow the initiation and maintenance of interferon-based therapy; in combination with standard immunosuppressive therapy for the first-line treatment of people with severe aplastic anemia; and for the treatment of people with severe aplastic anemia who have had an insufficient response to immunosuppressive therapy.